mdp0023/SVInsight/doc/_build/html/_sources/Background/background.rst.txt

 Motivation
 ----------
 SVInsight was developed to provide an open-source tool for creating social vulnerability indices or SVIs based on user defined study areas and input variables.
 SVInsight uses two methodologies to create indices based on existing scholarly research: (1) a factor analysis method and (2) a rank method.
-This tool's purpose is to provide researchers with the ability to quickly create exploratory estimates of vulnerability based on existing and known relationships between socio-demographic variables and a community's sensativity (a proxy for vulnerability).
+This tool's purpose is to provide researchers with the ability to quickly create exploratory estimates of vulnerability based on existing and known relationships between socio-demographic variables and a community's sensitivity (a proxy for vulnerability).

-While SVInsight is capable of rapidly producing tailor made estimates of relative vulnerability of a given region for researchers and/or practicitioners, it does not replace the in-depth investigation required to definitively define what makes someone more or less vulnerable.
-Indices created with SVInsight can be used as a starting point for understanding the complex relationship between socio-demographic variables and community characteristics including vulnerability, sensativity, and adaptive capacity by highlighting prominant geographic disparities.
+While SVInsight is capable of rapidly producing tailor made estimates of relative vulnerability of a given region for researchers and/or practitioners, it does not replace the in-depth investigation required to definitively define what makes someone more or less vulnerable.
+Indices created with SVInsight can be used as a starting point for understanding the complex relationship between socio-demographic variables and community characteristics including vulnerability, sensitivity, and adaptive capacity by highlighting prominent geographic disparities.
 It is further important to note that vulnerability estimates are relative, and calculated scores should be taken in the context of the study area being examined.

-This package was specifically written in conjunction with past and ongoing projects at the Univeristy of Texas at Austin [2]_ [3]_ [4]_.
-More detailed infomration regarding funding sources can be found in the :doc:`Acknolwedgements section <../Acknowledgements/acknowledgements>`.
+This package was specifically written in conjunction with past and ongoing projects at the University of Texas at Austin [2]_ [3]_ [4]_.
+More detailed information regarding funding sources can be found in the :doc:`Acknowledgements section <../Acknowledgements/acknowledgements>`.

 Methodology